AaronDJ-Dev/HankBoone.github.io/README.md

     </td>
   <td>
     <p>
       Wireshark is a free and open-source packet analyzer.
-It is used for network__ troubleshooting, analysis, software and communications protocol development,__ and education.
+It is used for network <br />
+      troubleshooting, analysis, software and communications protocol development, <br />
+      and education.
     </p>
   </td>